 1970: “My Sweet Lord” by George Harrison became the first solo single by a member of the Beatles to top the Billboard Hot 100 in the US.
 The single had reached the top of the Cash Box singles chart the week before.

-1970: The Supremes topped Billboard’s R&B chart for the last with “Stoned Love.”
+1970: The Supremes topped Billboard’s R&B chart for the last time with “Stoned Love.”
 The single was also the group’s last to reach the top 10 on the Billboard Hot 100, where it peaked at #7.

 1970: Canadian singer-songwriter Gordon Lightfoot debuted on the Billboard Hot 100 chart with “If You Could Read My Mind,” which later became a top 10 hit, reaching #5.